seddie95/start_page_numbers_at_X/README.md

 # start_page_numbers_at_X
-This application was designed to make the process of selecting the page to begin numbering a word document much simpler, as Microsoft Word does not provide a straightforward method to achieve this.
+This application was developed to make the process of numbering word files from a specific page much simpler, as Microsoft Word does not provide a straightforward method to achieve this.

+The Frontend serves the purpose of uploading the word document to the server and providing the users specifications to the backend.
+The Backend is served using the [Django](https://www.djangoproject.com/) Web Framework.
+Django models are used to create database entries with information about the files including the name, time of upload (For deletion purposes) and the path to the saved file.

-The word documents are edited using the python-docx [python-docx](https://python-docx.readthedocs.io/en/latest/) library to manipulate the word documents XML files.
-The Backend of the webserver has been served using the [Django](https://www.djangoproject.com/) Web Frame Work.
-The frontend was written with minimal JavaScript and jQuery.
+The word documents are then edited using the  [python-docx](https://python-docx.readthedocs.io/en/latest/) library to manipulate the word documents XML files.
+The numbered word files are then made available for download by the web application.

 ## Application Instructions
 Before using this application you will be required to have a word document in .docx format.
 Word documents with Heading 1 headings are required, as it is not possible to determine the page numbers in python docx as it will change when rendered.